fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork7.md

 * From your home directory, navigate to `classwork/week4/wed/`, creating directories `week4` and `wed` if necessary.
 * You may optionally start with starter code in `/public/classwork/week4/wed/grade_starter.c`.
-* Inside this directory, create a file called `grade.c`.
+* Inside this directory, create a file called `cscigrade.c`.
 In it, write a program solving the following problem.

 Prompt the user for their grade.
 Then, using a `switch` statement, report back